ashutoshmjain/gita/src/mathuraChap15.md

 The project is at beta release and they need certification for the "unintended consequences".
 The experience is mind boggling.
 It is like a new world.
 Avatars may grow their own limbs - like us.
 They will feel the pains and pleasures like we do.
 How may I certify it without visiting it myself !

-How is the data ?
+mm - How is the data ?
 Asked the Mentor.

 Well at Alpha stage - no human died - but 14 participants are in deep sleep.
 Their body functions are normal.
 53 returned safe and fine.
 And rest have reported weird dreams.
 It was a hundred sample size.
 The reason I asked for six months because you need to learn mindLang - a new bio programming paradigm.
-And there are other phyco-conditioning requirements.
+And there are other conditioning requirements.

 So you are basically turning yourself into a developer to test the world ! - Fairy interjected - why don't you sign off based on the data !
 And that is exactly what Brother wanted.
 He had genuinely believed this new certification had run max a week.
-And he had hoped Angel would be as excited to get this to the controlled beta.
+And he had hoped Angel would be as excited to get this to the controlled beta as he was.
+Holding up a project of this size for six months needed money.
+He was on hook for his funders won't sign off till the certificate.
+A beta software is as good as general availability from all safety standpoints.

-What if you go in without mindLang. - asked the Mentor.
+What if you go in without mindLang. - asked the Mentor - there must be a force eject!

 Well technically you can learn it inside the experience to hack your way out but the chances of getting stuck inside are even odds - fifty fifty.
 Essentially the model is such that you will need to learn the language once inside the experience - it may take you a week or a month.
 Your body is well fed on "total life support".
-It's a matter of "luck".
+Going in without knowing is a matter of "luck", though the learning is accelerated.
+An hour inside is as much as a day outside.
+You can easily get a weeks learning in a day.
+That exactly is the sell pitch - learn faster by building inside the mind.
+You can choose a relevant AI model, you become an expert in a day.
+A ten day boot camp  is like six months project outside.

 Can't trained developers reach you inside - Fairy got curious.

 They can - but if you took help then most of the sample reported weird dreams.
 And we don't know everything that changed in their lives.
 If you go in with mindLang certification, then you are sure to eject at any time.
 Then you know it was a game.
+You pay to learn the mindLang.

+Is that the only source of revenue? - Mentor was surprised.

+That is what I know but who knows what they have on mind till I see it myself! - replied Angel.
-I am sure you have access to the nostr media inside the experience - Mentor handed over the next post to Fairy while speaking to the Angel - he meant that he will still be productive on their media project.

-Somehow Fairy thought the narrative has something to do with Angel's project.
+I am sure you have access to the media inside the experience - Mentor handed over the next post to Fairy while speaking to the Angel - he meant to check Angel would still be productive on their media project.
+Somehow Fairy thought the narrative has something to do with this project.
 Does it has the code to a backdoor.
 Or an emergency exit ! - shaped in a story.

 Yes, you can access media but you can't take a reading list with you.
 You must discover it inside.
 You can look up anything but what you want to look up can't be in your memory.
 I mean then you can write your entire life and take it in with you.
-That is not a real experience!
+The biggest problem in learning is that we need to unlearn a lot.
+The idea is go in as a blank slate.
 This complete detachment from the reality is the key selling point.
-You will breathe and eat through your avatar.
+You will feel as if you breathe and eat through your avatar.
+And they say you get very hungry very fast.
+Your intake is almost ten times your normal consumption - and that is another revenue steam - to hold your body and continuously feed it with calories.
+In fact people have reported wight gain.

 Well, you can't really tell the "unintended consequences" without experience.
 I mean you understood on your last project because you were bitten by the bees.
 Isn't that why you got the patched gene active..